 Gain a better understanding of why food is essential not only for survival, but for the economy.

 This course is a rare opportunity learn about Conflict Cuisine® from one of the most respected thought leaders in the field.
-For more information about bringing the course to your campus, group, association or community, email@example.com or fill out the form on our Contact page.
+For more information about bringing the course to your campus, group, association or community, contact email@example.com or fill out the form on our Contact page.